 Signs You May Need Root Canal Therapy

 If one or more of your teeth become infected, you’re likely to have noticeable symptoms.
-Root canal therapy may be recommended if you’re experiencing any of the following:
+A root canal may be recommended if you’re experiencing any of the following:

 - Toothache pain that extends to the face, neck, or ears